 2. Measure to make sure your hem is the same all the way around and to make sure pant legs are even.
 Take your time with this so that you don’t end up with an uneven hem!

 4. Now it’s time to sew.
 I find that the easiest, strongest, and most reliable hem stitch is the vertical hem stitch, which is illustrated below.
-As you can see from the picture below, the stitch goes through Layer 2, comes up and barely catches Layer 1 before repeating the cycle.
+As you can see in the tutorial below, the stitch goes through Layer 2, comes up and barely catches Layer 1 before repeating the cycle.

 Tips and Tricks: